eieye/searchable_speaking_lexicon/README.md

 This md merges the copy from various "help/info/about" links in the application.
 NOTE for debugging this beta may still contain extraneous symbols/characters in search results (listings and save-out)

+&nbsp;
 **HOW TO USE THIS UTILITY**<br>
-If you downloaded the package, locate the file "FULL_INVENTORY_310523.csv" in the folder "DATA" on your computer and open it from the App with "Choose file".<br>
+If you downloaded the package, locate the file "FULL_INVENTORY_310523.csv" in the folder "DATA" on your computer and open it from the App with "Choose file".
 You can also [download](https://www.jenskreitmeyer.de/alpha/lexicon/DATA/FULL_INVENTORY_310523.csv) it separately ... (or fetch it at runtime)<br>
 The Lexicon source file can be re-imported into Excel and edited (with due caution).<br>
 All Lexicon entries are "speak-able items".
 Click on a word in the list of results to play its (pre-recored) audio.
 Hold the alt-key and click, to open a pop-up with the full lexeme info.<br>
 Results for any query can be downloaded to a plain text file (button "save").

+&nbsp;
 **ABOUT THE LEXICON (SOURCES)**<br>
 The current Lexicon (if not yet loaded, locate and open it with the "choose file" button) is based on two sources:
 [Schulentwicklung NRW Grundwortschatz](https://www.schulentwicklung.nrw.de/cms/grundwortschatz-nrw/grundwortschatz/wortfilter/index.html) (533 entries)